pthomain/dejavu/README.md

 TL;DR
 -----

-Cache any HTTP call using an annotation on the Retrofit method.
-All responses are automatically cached to disk and refreshed once they expire.
+DéjàVu provides a locally controlled cache for API responses.
+It is used to:
+- reduce the need for unnecessary network calls
+- speed up UI loading by displaying previous data while new data is being fetched
+- provide offline data when the network is unavailable

+It is fully customisable and supports compression / encryption.

+What sets it apart is that it is designed to work with as little setup as possible and does not require any refactoring of your existing code.
+You can start caching your Retrofit calls simply by adding an annotation to the existing client's methods without needing to change their signature or any call handling code.

+Alternatively, you can leave your clients' code entirely untouched and decide which call to cache be implementing a cache predicate which will intercept any request and let you decide ad hoc caching rules before the network call is made.
+All requests are cached uniquely based on the query parameters and response model class.
+The cache can also be invalidated or cleared on a per request basis (taking the original parameters into account for request uniqueness).

+This library's goal is to introduce no side effect to the existing code and it was designed to be added or removed completely transparently.
+This is achieved by swapping the default RxJava call adapter factory on Retrofit with the one the library provides, which constrains all the needed changes to the Retrofit setup.

-Optional support for customisable encryption (choice of JetPack Security on 23+, Facebook Conceal on 16+ or any preferred custom implementation) and Snappy compression (https://github.com/google/snappy).
+There is support for customisable encryption (choice of JetPack Security on 23+, Facebook Conceal on 16+ or any preferred custom implementation) and Snappy compression (https://github.com/google/snappy).

 <a href="https://play.google.com/store/apps/details?id=uk.co.glass_software.android.cache_interceptor.demo"><img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" width="250"/></a>